 - Don’t give in to guilt.
 A lot of people spend out of guilt, and that is the wrong motive.
 The dollar amount doesn’t directly reflect how much we care about someone, no matter how much that Lexus commercial wants to make you think it does.

 - Don’t let your emotions have control.
 Yes, you love that person, but that’s not a good reason to put yourself in debt over a Christmas gift.
 You can show someone you love them all year long and have more opportunities to give them gifts freely when you aren’t in debt.

 This week I challenge you to Create a Budget and Make a List.

 Over the next several weeks, as you find a great deal on the perfect gift for someone on your list you can buy it and mark it off the list, and then move onto the next person until you have marked off everyone from the list.

 Please know that I am doing this right along with you.

 I know that the Black Friday Ads have already begun to leak and I see there will be plenty of opportunities to get caught up in the spending frenzy.

 Having my budget and my list is going to be like a map to keep me moving in the right direction, without the guilt that tries to steal the joy right out of the season.

-I hope you’ll join me in the Saving Dollars and Sense Facebook Group where I will be sharing LOTS of money saving holiday tips and deals over the next few weeks!
+I hope you’ll join me in Saving Dollars and Sense Facebook Group where I will be sharing LOTS of money-saving holiday tips and deals over the next few weeks!